avranas/Climbing-Gear-Shop-Back-End/README.md

 14. Jest

 ## Future Work
-1. Option to sort products with more options, including price, alphabetically descending, or ascending
+1. Option to sort products with more options like price
 2. Support for different color options on certain products